joshski/swanny/README.md

 * or a promise to return either of the above

-Finally, if the result returned by the extension has a property called `layout` then its `content` is sent to a layout module to create the final result.
+Finally, when the result returned by the extension has a property called `layout` then its `content` is sent to a node module to create the final result.

 See the [example](./example) directory for a complete site.

-## Running the swanny server
+## Installation and usage

 You could install swanny globally: